 The vast majority of the songs I write about were not made exclusively for a child audience but for 'families' and sometimes just adults.
 I’m interested in how those songs have become associated with children.

 I am critical of the musical construction of notions of 'the child' and 'the family' and the ways that music creators often draw on stereotypical and normalised notions of these two terms.

 Spinning the Child started off as my PhD thesis which I did at the University of Liverpool.
 The PhD took me 8 years part-time.
 What can I say?
 I was busy teaching music full-time, being a dad, and writing, recording and performing with my band Johnny and the Raindrops (music for families).

-My professional background includes nearly two decades as a music lecturer teaching Higher Education in Further Education institutions in the East Midlands, a major label record deal with BritPop band Soda in the 1990s, songwriting, singing and playing with other bands, and working as the music coach on the Joy Division biopic Control.
+In case you are interested, I spent nearly two decades as a Higher Education music lecturer.
+Before that, I had a major label record deal with BritPop band Soda in the 1990s, was in other bands, and worked as the music coach on the Joy Division biopic Control.

-My final aim is to stimulate conversation and discussion about records made for children.
-Feel free to get in touch with your thoughts, ideas, questions, and requests.
+My aim here is to stimulate conversation and discussion about music made for children.

 Please get in touch with your thoughts, questions and requests.